 I had experienced a similar vibe in Amsterdam.
 But it was the polished version of Bangla street.
 But mom was in complete shock to know this side of the world.
 We had forgotten and had zoned out reading the signboards until a man wearing a yellow Polo T-shirt and jeans asked us, “Do you want to watch the Ping Pong show.”

 Then mom observed the crowd – there were many people like us, checking out the sexy scenes.
 There were all sorts of people.
-People looking for some hot action, people who were stunned, people who wanted to make money and some who were angry at the whole selling sex thing.
+People looking for some hot action, people who were stunned, people who wanted to make money and some who were angry at the whole thing.

 Is it weird for regular women to check out Phuket walking street?